isabella232/dynamic-media-classic.en-1/help/log-analytics.md

 >
 >If your Adobe Analytics account has been migrated to Adobe IMS-based authentication (Identity Management System) for login, entering direct credentials does not work.

-**To log in to Adobe Analytics:**
+**To log in to Adobe Analytics from Adobe Dynamic Media Classic:**

-**Integrate Dynamic Media Classic with Adobe Analytics OAuth**
+Begin by integrating Dynamic Media Classic with Adobe Analytics OAuth.

+The Adobe Analytics OAuth integration with Dynamic Media Classic is typically only done once per user.

-1. Access [Adobe Developer Console](https://console.adobe.io).
+1. Access [Adobe Developer Console](https://developer.adobe.com/console).
 Ensure that your account has administrator permissions for the organization for which the integration is required.
 1. Near the upper-right corner of the Home page, from the drop-down list, select the appropriate company.
-(The screenshot below is for information purposes only; the actual company name you select will vary.)
+(The screenshot below is for information purposes only; the actual company name you select can vary.)

    ![Create a new project](assets/analytics-oauth1.png)